-How Observability is Driving Agility and Flexibility in Modern Applications
+How Observability is Driving Agility & Flexibility in Modern Apps

 As the rate of cloud adoption continues to surge, many organizations are struggling to monitor and operate dynamic and complex cloud instances.
 This is especially true given the widespread popularity of microservices environments that allow code to scale to hundreds of thousands of nodes.¬†

 Making sense of growing volumes of data in real-time within the context of the entire technology stack requires organizations to embrace the practice of observability that uses data to deliver answers and drive better business outcomes.

 What is observability?